Le Privilège

 "Le Privilège" is a 1990 song about homosexuality by French singer Michel Sardou.
 Written by Didier Barbelivien and Sardou, it was released in February 1991 as the second single from Sardou's 18th studio album Le Privilège, shortly after the World Health Organization removed homosexuality from its list of diseases.
 Though the song was not a big hit, peaking at number 19 in France, it gave Sardou a more tolerant public image.

-Lyrics and reception
+Lyrics and theme

 Lyrically, "Le Privilège" is about a homosexual young man who lives in a boarding school and who asks himself questions about his same-sex attractions; he thinks about his coming out to his parents and their possible reaction, ans concludes that his feelings are not a perversion.

 In November 2012, Sardou said he was "of course" in favor of the same-sex marriage and explained that "Le Privilège" was written to denounce the confusion between homosexuality and perversion.
 In May 2013, in the context of the parliamentary debates about the same-sex marriage in France and the protests organized against it, he expressed again to Le Figaro his support for same-sex marriage and added that this law does not remove rights to others.
 The song was then described by French newspaper L'Obs as an "anthem for tolerance".

+Impact and legacy

+In 2023, French newspaper Le Point ranked "Le Privilège" as Sardou's 15th best song, out of 323.